codetorex/versionbump/js/Readme.md

 ﻿
 # Readme

-versionbump is cli tool for managing software version
+versionbump is a cli tool for managing software version.

-Create a version_config.json file
+Create a version_config.json file in your project folder like this;

 ```
 {